pomerium/pomerium/docs/reference/readme.md

 In this example, an incoming request with a path prefix of `/admin` would be handled by the first route (which is restricted to superusers).
 All other requests for `from.example.com` would be handled by the second route (which is open to the public).

-A list of policy configuration variables follows.
+A list of configuration variables specific to `policy` follows Note that this also shares all configuration variables listed under [routes](/reference.html#routes), excluding `policy` and its child variables.

 ### Allowed Domains